Victor-Security/DomainSurvivor/README.md

 # DomainSurvivor

 **DomainSurvivor** is a fast, multithreaded domain scanner that identifies live domains.
-It checks if domains respond to HTTP or HTTPS requests, regardless of the response code, and logs the active ones.
+It can check for alive domains, match specific HTTP status codes, and compare response similarity against a baseline for added filtering precision.

 Pair it with the **[RoundRobinizer](https://github.com/Victor-Security/RoundRobinizer)** script for balanced domain inputs and optimal scanning results.